Sale!

 Original price was: $280.Current price is: $224.

 This introductory and interdisciplinary training is designed for graduate students, university-affiliated academics, and other public scholars interested in doing community-based scholarship.
-The equivalent of a three-day intensive, this certificate provides scholars with a framework to re-imagine their work as fully rooted within community relationships and extending beyond the borders of traditional academia.
+The equivalent of a one-credit Jan-term or May-mester, this certificate provides scholars with a framework to re-imagine their work as fully rooted within community relationships and extending beyond the borders of traditional academia.
 Our goal is to help each scholar as they explore the expanding possibilities of what community-based scholarship looks like.

 Scholars—whether they are situated within the academy, nonprofit spaces, or other public-facing arenas—must expand their understanding of research and broaden their skill sets to include collaborative methodologies that prepare them for a wide range of potential scenarios.
 Each project reflects the complexities of its situated context, and there is no clear “how-to” manual for doing this work.
 This work requires scholars to reach beyond traditional academic training and enmesh themselves in a place, collaborate with the people who live there, and think creatively about what it means to do research.